Alerts

 Use toasts for only short messages that confirm an action.

-Make toast messages three words or less.
+Make toast messages three words or fewer.

 Toasts are only for non-critical messages that are relevant at the moment.